Motorcycles are the epitome of cool, rugged, and edgy. From the beautiful paint jobs to the unique construction.

 As a low down, there are various styles of motorcycles.
 Common bikes include touring, cruiser, sport, sport touring, dual-sport and roadsters.

-If you are unfamiliar with motorcycles, a great way to get the answers you seek is to have a conversation with the owner.
-Ask the owner where the bike performs best or is intended to be used, such as street, off-road, or in specific kind of terrain.
+If you are unfamiliar with motorcycles or of Ducati and Harley-Davidson sound unfamiliar, a great way to get the answers you seek is to have a conversation with the owner.
+Ask the owner where the bike performs best or is intended to be used, such as street, off-road, or in a specific kind of terrain.

 Learning about the type of motorcycle you will be photographing will help you to determine the location of the photo shoot.